weechat/specs.weechat.org/specs/2022-003-fix-unicode-display.md

 - display chars the same way in chat and bars
 - replace tabulations by spaces (everywhere)
-- display low chars with a letter in reverse video (everywhere)
+- display low chars with a letter or symbol with reverse video attribute (everywhere)
 - do not display soft hyphens
 - do not display zero width spaces
 - do not display non-printable chars